What are febrile seizures?

 Febrile means having a fever.
-Seizures are convulsions (violent, jerking motions).
+Seizures are convulsions (sudden, jerking motions) caused by an abnormal burst of electrical activity in the brain.
 Febrile seizures are convulsions that children sometimes get because of a fever.
 The seizures:

 Many children who have a febrile seizure only ever have one.

-Although febrile seizures can be scary to watch, febrile seizures are harmless.
-However, some serious disorders such as brain infections (meningitis) cause both fever and seizures.
+Although febrile seizures can be scary to watch, they're harmless.
+However, some serious disorders such as brain infections ( meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+Meningitis can be... read more ) cause both fever and seizures.
 In those cases, it's the serious disorder that causes the seizure, not the fever itself.
 Seizures caused by a serious disorder aren't considered a febrile seizure.

 There are two types of febrile seizures—simple and complex.
 They have different symptoms.